 Math

 The goal of HHA’s middle school curriculum is to best prepare our students for high school and beyond.
-In English Language Arts, writing is an essential skill and practiced frequently using Springboard Curriculum.
+In English Language Arts, writing is an essential skill and practiced frequently using the Springboard Curriculum.
 Students are exposed to a variety of writing styles including personal narratives, argumentative essays, literary responses and expository writing.
-For Social Studies, History Alive! is our curriculum for Ancient Civilizations (Grade 6) and US History (Grades 7 and 8).
+For Social Studies, History Alive! is the curriculum for Ancient Civilizations (Grade 6) and US History (Grades 7 and 8).
 In addition, all middle school students engage in a rigorous, project – based learning unit around National History Day.

 In math, Eureka is used in all grades.
 Again, our goal is to prepare students for success in high school.
 In science, students cover a range of life, earth and physical science concepts using the IQWST Curriculum.